holistics/dbml/dbml-homepage/docs/home/README.md

 ## Community

 * DBML is [being open-sourced on Github](https://github.com/holistics/dbml/)
-* Have a question or suggestion, use [the dbml community forum](https://community.dbdiagram.io/)
+* Have a question, suggestion or want to contribute?
+Use [the dbml issues page](https://github.com/holistics/dbml/issues)

 ## Community Contributions